-The following table summarizes the aggregate fees and expenses billed to us for the fiscal years ended March 31, 2017 and 2016 by our principal accounting firm, Ernst & Young:
+The following table summarizes the aggregate fees and expenses billed to us for the fiscal years ended March 31, 2018 and 2017 by our principal accounting firm, Ernst & Young:

-2017 2016
+2018 2017

 (In thousands)

-Audit fees \$ 1,938 \$ 1,650
+Audit fees \$ 1,964 \$ 1,938

-Audit-related fees 7 3
+Audit-related fees 4 7

-Tax fees 655 628
+Tax fees 1,140 655

 All other fees -

-\$ 2,600 \$ 2,281
+\$ 3,108 \$ 2,600

 Audit Fees - all services necessary to perform an audit of the consolidated financial statements of our company; the reviews of our company's quarterly reports on Form 10-Q; services in connection with statutory and regulatory filings or engagements; comfort letters; statutory audits; consents and review of documents filed with the SEC.
-Audit fees also includes services related to our early adoption of the new revenue standard on April 1, 2017.
+Audit fees related to Commvault's early adoption of ASC 606 are also included in audit fees.